wagtail/wagtail/docs/reference/management_commands.rst

 :code:`./manage.py search_garbage_collect`

 Wagtail keeps a log of search queries that are popular on your website.
 On high traffic websites, this log may get big and you may want to clean out old search queries.
-This command cleans out all search query logs that are more than one week old.
+This command cleans out all search query logs that are more than one week old (or a number of days configurable through the :ref:`WAGTAILSEARCH_HITS_MAX_AGE <wagtailsearch_hits_max_age>` setting).